 Pào mó is a traditional dish of the Xi’an people.
 Seen here is pào mó served with mutton, though it can also come with pork or beef.
 Instead of noodles, this stew uses bits of unleavened bread, which soaks up the rich flavor.
 It’s served with chili sauce and pickled garlic on the side, meant for eating on its own, alongside the stew.

 This is the Chinese answer to a western hamburger, though, as a burger aficionado, I take serious issue with the fact that anybody would even call this one.
 That being said, it is a tasty treat.
 It’s a homemade, stone-oven cooked bun with juicy, seasoned pork on the inside.
-We call them “ro-ji’s” for short!
+The pork is left to cook overnight in a large pot of spices like cardamom and cloves, and by morning, the meat would fall right apart.
+We called them “ro-ji’s” for short!

-Though I never enjoyed eggplant at home, it has quickly become one of my favorite things to eat in China.
-This is a bowl of sliced eggplant that tastes more like sweet and sour pork.
+Though I never enjoyed eggplant at home, it quickly became one of my favorite traditional Chinese foods.
+This is a bowl of sliced eggplant that tastes more like sweet and sour pork than a vegetable.
 A little bit of chili and fish sauce (or a lot) can go a long way!

-Beef noodles are a personal favorite, and they can be found in almost every restaurant in China.
-Each one does their noodles drastically different, though, so eating the same dish never gets boring.
+Beef noodles are a personal favorite, and they can be found in almost every restaurant or household in China.
+In fact, I’d go so far as to say it’s the most traditional Chinese food there is.
+Each restaurant prepares their noodles differently, so eating the same thing never gets boring.
 Seen here are homemade noodles, topped with a shredded beef and vegetable mixture.